 6. Where a defendant indicates that s/he will plead guilty to some charges if others are withdrawn, you should refer to the guidance in the section Discontinuing a prosecution.

-7. The first hearing at Crown Court after committal is the plea and case management hearing (“PCMH”).
-A PCMH takes place in every case in the Crown Court, and its purpose is to ensure that all necessary steps have been taken in preparation for trial and sufficient information has been provided for a trial date to be arranged.
+7. The first hearing at Crown Court after the case has been sent by the Magistrates is the plea and case management hearing (“PCMH”).
+A PCMH takes place in every such case in the Crown Court, and its purpose is to ensure that all necessary steps have been taken in preparation for trial and sufficient information has been provided for a trial date to be arranged.
 The judge is required to exercise a managerial role with a view to progressing the case.

 8. At this hearing, each defendant will enter a plea.
 If the defendant pleads guilty, sentencing may take place immediately or an adjournment may be requested.
 If the defendant pleads not guilty, then the prosecution and defence are expected to inform the court of a number of relevant matters, including the issues in the case, the number of witnesses and the order in which prosecution witnesses will be called, any formal admissions, exhibits, the order and pagination of papers to be used by the prosecution at trial, and any point of law or question as to the admissibility of evidence which is expected to arise.
 The court must be informed of the estimated length of the trial and the availability of witnesses and counsel.
 These matters are dealt with in a questionnaire, which must be completed by counsel for each party.